mblitherland/litretro/README.md

 - 28: Discussion form doesn't clear after post
     - This works now, but has unpermitted parameters
 - 29: Make label on sticky-note color select toggle radio button
+- 30: Save the last color selected and reselect that